Profile

 - Exercise Teaching Assistant: (Advanced) Machine Learning, Computer Vision (RWTH Aachen)

-- Seminar Teaching Assistant: Historical Milestones of Machine Learning, Current Milestones in Machine Learning and Computer Vision (RWTH Aachen)
+- Seminar Teaching Assistant: Historical & Current Milestones in Machine Learning and Computer Vision (RWTH Aachen)

 - Lab Teaching Assistant: Experimental Physics Lab I–III (JLU Gießen)

-- Invited Talk: HASCO Summer School'24 (Uni Göttingen)
+- Invited Talk: HASCO Summer School 2024 (University of Göttingen)

 Publications